-Bill 29-19 would prohibit an electronic smoking devices manufacturer from distributing electronic cigarettes to retail stores within 0.5 miles of middle and high schools in the County.
-The Resolution would adopt the bill as a Board of Health regulation.
+Bill 29-19 and the corresponding Board of Health regulation was introduced on September 17, 2019.
+Bill 29-19 and the Regulation would prohibit an electronic smoking devices manufacturer from distributing electronic cigarettes to retail stores within 0.5 miles of middle and high schools in the County.